Techzune/ISE-Group2/README.md

 ```
 This installs the PyQt5 dependency that will be used for our project.

+## Setting up GitHub with PyCharm
+DO NOT sync PyCharm XML/property files!

 ## Running the software
 You can simply run "main.py" to open the initialization GUI.